Xierumeng/FTL-Event-Editor/README.md

 ## Usage Instructions

-While one *could* simply double-click the binary file (.exe), it's better to run the program from the command prompt, as crashes won't immediately close the window.
+While one *could* simply double-click the binary file (.exe), it's better to run the program from the console, as crashes won't immediately close the window.
 This would help immensely with bug testing.
 Open a new issue and copy-paste the inputs and outputs into the text field.

 ## Versioning